 The Supreme Court of India in 2021 ordered an independent inquiry into allegations that the government deployed the Pegasus spyware against various journalists, politicians and dissidents, and found that the free press’s democratic function was at stake, and that “such chilling effect on the freedom of speech is an assault on the vital public watchdog role of the press, which may undermine the ability of the press to provide accurate and reliable information.”(8)

 The use of video surveillance and closed-circuit television (CCTV) is also a common surveillance occurrence across the world, including in combination with facial recognition technology (FRT).
 State and non-state actors frequently invoke security threats to justify the widespread use of video surveillance and FRT.
 This form of surveillance and monitoring is susceptible to an array of abuses.

 The American Civil Liberties Union has identified the following:

 - Abuse for personal gain.

 - Location monitoring.

-The collection of biometric data and the use of facial recognition technologies
+The collection of biometric data

 - Law enforcement and public security: identifying criminals, suspects and victims.